kj-agg/kj-agg.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I recently completed a PhD in physical chemistry at the University of Oxford under the supervision of [Prof. Susan Perkin](https://perkin.web.ox.ac.uk/).
+Previously I graduated with a first-class degree in Natural Sciences (Chemistry) from the University of Cambridge.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.